LLNL/Silo/docs/objects.md

   `lo-offset` | Index of first real (e.g. non-ghost) zone in the list.
 All zones with index less than (<) `lo-offset` are treated as ghost-zones.
   `hi-offset` | Index of last real (e.g. non-ghost) zone in the list.
 All zones with index greater than (>) `hi-offset` are treated as ghost zones.

 * **Returned value:**

-  DBPutPHZonelist returns zero on success or -1 on failure.
+  Returns zero on success or -1 on failure.

 * **Description:**

   **&nbsp;**

-  The DBPutPHZonelist function writes a polyhedral-zonelist object into a Silo file.
-The name assigned to this object can in turn be used as the parameter in the
+  The `DBPutPHZonelist` function writes a polyhedral-zonelist object into a Silo file.
+  The name assigned to this object can in turn be used as the parameter in the `DBOPT_PHZONELIST` option for the `DBPutUcdmesh` function.
-  :---
-  DBOPT_PHZONELIST option for the `DBPutUcdmesh` function.

-  Notes:

   The following table describes the options accepted by this function: